 From 2015 to 2019, a lot of progress has been made in the prioritization of quality outcomes in healthcare.
 Improved access to healthcare programs and increased efforts to attain equitability in care has made healthy living a reality for many more people.
 In 2017, the merging of IHI and the National Patient Safety Foundation (NPSF) resulted in a pledge to reset and re-energize the patient safety agenda (1).

 In 2018, IHI accelerated population and community health improvement in SCALE 2.0 by expanding to more than 220 communities and 500 health care organizations (1).

-The evolution of healthcare efforts continues to strive towards creating a healthier society.
+The evolution of healthcare efforts continues to strive towards creating a healthier society and patient safety culture.
 In recent years, the introduction of patient safety and quality of care programs have propelled those efforts forward as the industry advances towards a more just and safe healthcare experience for all.

-To learn more about how the implementation of a patient safety program can help improve healthcare outcomes, download a whitepaper on PHP’s Incident and Event Reporting solution:
+To learn more about how the implementation of a patient safety program can help improve healthcare outcomes, download our whitepaper:

 - Institute for Healthcare Improvement.
 Retrieved on October 14, 2019 from http://www.ihi.org/about/Documents/IHI_Timeline_2019.pdf